-Ramaswamy assumed the presidency at a critical juncture for the Monterey Institute, shepherding the nearly six-decade old institution through integration with Middlebury College, as well as an ambitious academic reorganization initiative.
-During his tenure, the Institute has successfully launched new degree programs in nonproliferation and terrorism studies, and international education management, a marine policy research center (the Center for the Blue Economy), and a number of other innovative campus initiatives that have all contributed to “a sense of momentum.”
-Still, he continues to draw the greatest inspiration from the Institute’s own students: “We train future leaders, preparing them with a very practical academic curriculum and immersive learning experiences to make a difference in the world – to be the solution.”
+Ramaswamy assumed the presidency in 2009 at a critical juncture for the Institute, shepherding the institution through integration with Middlebury College, as well as an ambitious academic reorganization initiative.
+During his tenure, the Institute has successfully launched new degree programs in nonproliferation and terrorism studies, international education management and international trade and economic diplomacy, as well as three new research centers (the Center for the Blue Economy, the Center for Conflict Studies, and the Center for Social Impact Learning), a cyber security initiative, and a number of other innovative initiatives.
+Still, he draws the greatest inspiration from the Institute's own students: "We train future leaders, preparing them with a rigorous and pragmatic academic curriculum and immersive learning experiences to make a difference in the world – to 'be the solution.'"

-Prior to his transition to Monterey, Ramaswamy served as Middlebury College’s Frederick C. Dirks Professor of International Economics (a position he continues to hold), the dean for faculty development and research, and the project director of the Middlebury-Monterey Integration Task Force.
-He has also served as the director of the Madras School of Economics in Chennai, India, one of India’s premier institutes for graduate education and economics research, where he continues to serve as a visiting professor.
-He is also an Associate Fellow at the CIRANO research center in Montreal, Canada.
+Prior to his transition to Monterey, Ramaswamy served as Middlebury College's Frederick C. Dirks Professor of International Economics, the dean for faculty development and research, and the project director of the Middlebury-Monterey Integration Task Force.
+He has also served as the director of the Madras School of Economics in Chennai, India, one of India's premier institutes for graduate education and economics research, where he continues to serve as a visiting professor.
+He is also an associate fellow at the CIRANO research center in Montreal, Canada.

 He received his Ph.D. in economics from Purdue University in 1991, in addition to an M.S. from Purdue, an M.A. in economics from the Delhi School of Economics, and a B.A. in economics from St. Stephen's College, University of Delhi, India.